-A unique presentation of contemporary art and science this spring at the Jackson Foundation.
-Reopens May 24 2017.
+A unique presentation of contemporary art and science at the Jackson Foundation.

 This exhibition has toured from its initial prestigious opening at the Oxford University Museum of Natural History (where it attracted over 100,000 visitors) to take up residence at the Jackson Foundation Gallery in Cornwall, a large new environmentally informed art space near St Ives.